Search This Blog

 Emillus took on the role as head of the household early after his father died, as his brothers, Isum and Mahlon died in 1861, and his brothers, Dexter and Maynard, headed out west in the late 1850's, early 1860's.
 We know from Maynard's probate record that in 1867 already, Emillus had handled Maynard's estate from afar, conducting all the communication with the administrator in California.
 And even as early as 1862, Emillus was handling the payment of taxes on the land.

 In the 1870 census, Emillus, 32, was listed as head of household, a farmer with real estate valued at $8000 and personal effects worth $2500.
 I would guess that Emillus may have "bought out" his brothers' shares of what their father, Caleb, had left them in land.
 This would have given Maynard and Dexter seed money to make it out west.
-In 1870, mother Sophia, 62, was living in the homestead, along with Lydia, 39, and Martha, 21, and sister, Mary Case Hollabaugh and her husband, Levi, who was listed as a farm laborer.
+In 1870, mother Sophia, 62, was living in the homestead, along with Lydia, 39, and Martha, 21, and sister, Mary Case Hollabaugh and her husband, William Levi, who was listed as a farm laborer.

 In 1880, Emillus was still living in the same place with his mother, 72, and his sister, Lydia, 50.
 Soon, he and Mort Olds went into business together, starting the St. Joe News in 1884, according to the History of Spencerville by Dr. Willis Cary.
 Just a few years later, a brother of Mort's bought out Emillus.
 At some point, he became involved in the banking business, but on every census, he names himself as a farmer.